-Using your Talents
+Using Your Talents

 This devotional was written by Kelly McFadden

 Each person has strengths and weaknesses.
 My husband loves to play basketball.
-He is not the tallest, strongest or biggest guy on the team; he is probably not the best shooter either.
+He is not the tallest, strongest, or biggest guy on the team; he is probably not the best shooter either.
 What he is good at is seeing the court and having endless energy.
 He runs as fast as he can and plays hard from start to finish of the game.
 Recently, he came home from a game and told me he needed to start training.
 His advantage in basketball is that he physically lasts longer than other players.
 Since he hadn’t been working out consistently, he found he tired as quickly as those other players.
 “I’ve lost my edge!” he declared.

 Each of us has unique talents in our lives.
 Some of us are athletic, or good cooks, wise, mediators, having business savvy, compassionate, hospitable, funny, detail-oriented, teachers, caretakers, entertainers, great friends…the list goes on.
-Not all receive the same number or types of talents, but God expects us to use what He has given us for His glory.
+Not all receive the same number or types of talents, but God expects us to use the abilities and talents He has given us for His glory.
 We are to make investments with the skills and talents we have been given, so that when the time comes, we can give a report of how we have multiplied what the Lord has given us.